AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ## Sample download performance using file accelerator {#expected-download-performance-using-file-accelerator}

-The following table shows download performance for a file that is 2 GB using Aspera Connect file download accelerator:
+The following table shows download performance for a file that is 2 GB using the Aspera Connect file download accelerator:

 *The observed results do vary due to factors such as network bandwidth, server latency, and client location, considering Brand Portal server is at Oregon (United States).*